Li Zhensheng (photojournalist): Red-Color News Soldier

 The book, which has not appeared in China, took many years to publish.
 Li's "negative" pictures (those that depicted the atrocities of the cultural revolution) were first revealed publicly in March 1988 at a Chinese Press Association's photography competition in Beijing.
 The show, entitled Let History Tell the Future consisted of twenty images from his collection, which were deemed "counterrevolutionary."
 In December of that year, Li met Robert Pledge, a French-British photography editor who was director of Contact Press Images, an international photo agency based in New York City, who had come to Beijing.
 They agreed to work together on a book of Li's photos, but to wait until the political climate was right.
 Seven months later, in June 1989, the events of Tiananmen Square made worldwide headlines, and Li became determined to produce a book to show the world the images from the Cultural Revolution.
 Work on the book began in 1999.
 Since Pledge did not speak Chinese, and Li did not speak English, the two had to coordinate work through the use of translators—many of whom became integral parts of their relationship.
 Li sent over 30,000 brown envelopes to Pledge's office in New York City, each containing photographic negatives.

 A number of the images are self-portraits.
 This was the result of always returning to the paper with one extra frame on the film roll, a way of always being prepared to cover a breaking news event at the last minute.
 Li would "burn off" the last image with a photo of himself shortly before developing the film.
 Often the poses were humorous and playful.
 One such image of Li exposing his bare chest was published in the book.
-He said he was attempting to recreate the old expression of "baring one's chest in the face of adversity," or in his case, communism.
+He said he was attempting to recreate the old expression of "baring one's chest in the face of adversity," or in his case, the violence of the cultural revolution.